-Stimulation and Development
+Stimulation & Development

 Our learners are placed in classes based on their needs and abilities and not on their age.
 We currently have 5 classes each with a maximum of 7 learners.

-The Busy Bee Class
+The Little Jungle Class

 The focus of this class is to establish the pre-requisite skills for learning and encourage joint attention.
 Learners are exposed to a multi-sensory learning approach, where movement and tactile exploration is used.
 Lessons incorporate objects, photographs, signing and communication symbols to develop language and exploration.

-The Seahorse Class
+The Butterfly Class

 The focus of this class is to establish an alternative and augmentative communication system.
 Learners are exposed to a multimodal alternative and augmentative communication.
 As such vocalisations, Makaton signs, gestures and low tech and high tech communication devices are incorporated into the lesson plans.
 An alternative and augmentative communication system is established and tailor made for the each leaner.
 Learners are encouraged to use their communication devices to participate in thematically based lessons and to complete social routines.